-Prerequisite: Credit for one semester of introductory biology for majors (Biology 1306/1106, 1307/1107).
+Prerequisite: Credit for one semester of introductory biology for majors (Biology 1306/1106, 1307/1107, 1480).

+1480 Principles of Biology (3-3).
+An introduction to the unifying principles of biology, including the chemistry of life, cell structure and function, energy, inheritance, development, evolution, and ecology.
+Laboratory is designed to develop and improve critical thinking and problem solving skills related to the topics discussed in lectures.
+Intended for the biology major or minor.

-- 2123 Human Anatomy Laboratory (0-3).
+2123 Human Anatomy Laboratory (0-3).
 Laboratory designed to reinforce lecture topics of Biology 2323.
-Students must register for Biology 2323 concurrently. - 2124 Human Physiology Laboratory (0-3).
+Students must register for Biology 2323 concurrently.

+2124 Human Physiology Laboratory (0-3).
 Laboratory designed to reinforce lecture topics of Biology 2324.
-Students must register for Biology 2324 concurrently - 2320 Medical Terminology (3-0).
+Students must register for Biology 2324 concurrently

+2320 Medical Terminology (3-0).
 Study of common medical terminology used in oral and written communications in the health professions.
 Terminology describing anatomical, physiological, and pathological conditions will be studied, including those used in diagnostic procedures and treatments.
-Special emphasis on root words, medical prefixes and suffixes, pronunciation, abbreviations, and symbols. - 2323 Human Anatomy (3-0).
+Special emphasis on root words, medical prefixes and suffixes, pronunciation, abbreviations, and symbols.

+2323 Human Anatomy (3-0).
 The study of the structure of cells, tissues, organs, and systems of the human body.
-Students must register for Biology 2123 concurrently. - 2324 Human Physiology (3-0).
+Students must register for Biology 2123 concurrently.

+2324 Human Physiology (3-0).
 The study of the normal functions of the cells, tissues, organs, and systems of the human body.
 Students must register for Biology 2124 concurrently.